 This interaction fills the human spirit.
 Because of the experiences they have with us, our visitors arrive as guests but leave as friends.
 They leave caring a little bit more for the world we’ve shown them, and the world they live in.

-For more Toque & Canoe-related coverage, check out Tasting Turtle Island, A Celebration of Living Culture, Pow Wow Power, Our Home and Native Land, Mythic Messages, Royals revel in Aboriginal Culture, Surviving Canada’s Coldest Season, By the Light of the Candlefish, Vancouver’s Skwachàys Lodge and Feeding our Spirits in Yuquot, B.C. and We are the Land, the Land is Us: Why Indigenous tourism is good for Canada and the world.
+For more related T&C coverage, check out Tasting Turtle Island, A Celebration of Living Culture, Pow Wow Power, Our Home and Native Land, Mythic Messages, Royals revel in Aboriginal Culture, Surviving Canada’s Coldest Season, By the Light of the Candlefish, Vancouver’s Skwachàys Lodge, Feeding our Spirits in Yuquot, B.C. and We are the Land, the Land is Us: Why Indigenous tourism is good for Canada and the world.

 Founded by two Canucks on the loose in a big country, Toque & Canoe is an award-winning Canadian travel blog.
 Follow our adventures on Twitter, Instagram and Facebook